SUN VALLEY RESORT GUIDE

 Bring your sunscreen, the aptly named resort averages sunshine 80% of the time.
 Annual snowfall of 220 inches lags that of most Western Resorts.
 Not to fear, you will still earn your turns at Bald Mountain with 3,000 vertical feet and an abundance of bumps and trees.
 A short ride away, Dollar mountain is dedicated to beginners and park junkies.

 Only knocks, there is no ski-in, ski-out lodging and the resort is not the easiest to reach.
 Once there though, Sun Valley is easy to navigate and it is hard to match the relaxed vibe, while experiencing thrilling terrain and vibrant outdoor, art and après scenes.
-Sun Valley is an Epic Pass partner with 7 days on the Full pass and 2 days on the Local.
-Sun Valley will join the Ikon Pass and return to the Mountain Collective for the 2022-23 season.
+Sun Valley participates in the Ikon Pass and the Mountain Collective.

 Snow-Making & Grooming

 Extreme / Off-Piste Terrain

 Sun Valley is one of the birthplaces of freestyle skiing and the mogul runs are epic